1) How long has CCSAR been around?

 Foot or ground searches are the most common, usually assisted by trained search dogs.
 About 1/3 of our searches require helicopter assistance or evacuation.
 Technical rescues, swift water and rope, are required about 25% of the time.

 The sheriff’s office receives about 60 calls per year for search and rescue aid.
 Of these, 15-20 require a full SAR response, often over multiple days.
 Some responses are to other counties within California, part of our mutual aid commitment to California’s Office of Emergency Services.

 3) What types of training do you emphasize?

 We train for the types of searches we do in Calaveras County.
-Most are ground searches in wilderness terrain, so navigation, tracking and communication are heavily emphasized.
-Technical rescues are high risk, so even though these represent about 20 – 30% of our rescues, we spend considerable time practicing these techniques to be more efficient and safe.
+Most are ground searches in wilderness terrain.
+Navigation, tracking and communication are heavily emphasized.
+Technical rescues are high risk.
+Even though these represent about 20 – 30% of our rescues, we spend considerable time practicing these techniques to be more efficient and safe.
 Cave rescues are infrequent, but due to their extreme difficulty we stage one rescue scenario each year at a local commercial cave.